EvelinaKuu/wdi-first-project/readme.md

 - Github
 - Heroku

+### The Approach taken

+I started with wireframes to plan my project and went into detail in planning all the steps.
+As Learn nouns is an educational game I would keep in my during the planning that everything should support the users learning process.

 ### Challenges Faced

 In terms of coding my biggest challenge was the random function also the layout and styling in CSS was a big challenge.